disteroby/reply-challenge-framework/README.md

 2. **Develop a Solver Class**: Create a class that extends the `ChallengeSolver` abstract class.
 Implement the following
    methods:
-    - `fromDataModel`: Prepare the parsed data for the solver.
     - `solve`: Implement the main logic of the challenge to process the input and generate output.
     - `computeScore`: Calculate the performance score based on the challenge's evaluation criteria.